AyushGupta51379/MPhil-Thesis-Documents/README.md

-### Copyright: Reproduction prohibited: No work can be copied from these documents without the written consent of the author: Ayush Gupta
+### Copyright: Reproduction prohibited: No work can be copied from the this github repository without the written consent of the author: Ayush Gupta

 ## MPhil-Thesis-Documents: From Aug 2022